 Get it from: Pole Junkie.

 Verdict: Grip & Glow was the most expensive grip I bought for this post.
 I was initially slightly annoyed that it couldn’t be used for hands and needed to be used in conjunction with other grips, but it compensates with better and bigger packaging that lasts longer, a lovely scent and a pretty fab unique selling point: unlike many other grip aids, it doesn’t dry your skin out, but it somehow hydrates it while helping your body stick to the pole.
-That’s magic if you ask me, and I’ve loved incorporating Grip & Glow in my training routine.
+That’s magic if you ask me, and I’ve loved incorporating Grip & Glow in my training routine, although for me it only works on particularly dry skin days (and I don’t often have those, I’m more of an oily gal lol).
 Goodbye lizard skin!

 Sticky Molly* (gifted)